 - To a medium size pot, add honey, Jalapeño slices and red pepper flakes.
 Over medium heat, simmer for 5 minutes.
 Turn off heat and let cool in pot.

-- When cooled, place in a jar with lid and store in refrigerator until ready to serve.
+- When cooled, strain the honey through a fine mesh seive and place in a jar with lid and store in refrigerator or on the counter until ready to serve.

 In the comment section you mentioned to strain the cooled “hot honey” before pouring it into the mason jar.
 You omitted that in your instructions.
 Could you substitute & use other chili peppers to change the flavor & level of heat of the “hot honey” (habanero, ghost pepper, chipotle, serano, thai chili…)?